Learn how to test localhost and staging websites without publicly hosting them.

-BrowserStack enables you to run automated tests on your internal development environments, on localhost, staging setups or from behind a corporate firewall.
-This feature is called Local Testing.
+Using Local testing, BrowserStack enables you to run automated tests on your internal development environments, on localhost, staging setups, or from behind a corporate firewall.

-Local Testing establishes a secure connection between your machine and the BrowserStack cloud.
-Once you set up Local Testing, all your private URLs work out of the box, including HTTPS URLs and those behind a proxy or firewall.
+Local testing establishes a secure connection between your machine and the BrowserStack cloud.
+After you set up Local testing, all your private URLs are automatically resolved, including HTTPS URLs and other URLs hosted behind a proxy or firewall.

 browserstack.json